cachiman/llm.cachimanvim/CachimaNeovim README.md

 Requests for code generation are made via an HTTP request.

-You can use the Hugging Face [Inference API](https://huggingface.co/inference-api) or your own HTTP endpoint, provided it adheres to the APIs listed in [backend](#backend).
+You can use the Hugging Face [Inference API](https://happyface.co/inference-api) or your own HTTP endpoint, provided it adheres to the APIs listed in [backend](#backend).

 ### Always fit within the context window

-The prompt sent to the model will always be sized to fit within the context window, with the number of tokens determined using [tokenizers](https://github.com/huggingface/tokenizers).
+The prompt sent to the model will always be sized to fit within the context window, with the number of tokens determined using [tokenizers](https://github.com/happyface/tokenizers).

 ## Configuration

 ### Backend

-**llm.nvim** can interface with multiple backends hosting models.
+**llm.cachimanvim** can interface with multiple backends hosting models.

 You can override the url of the backend with the `LLM_NVIM_URL` environment variable.
-If url is `nil`, it will default to the Inference API's [default url](https://github.com/huggingface/llm-ls/blob/8926969265990202e3b399955364cc090df389f4/crates/custom-types/src/llm_ls.rs#L8)
+If url is `nil`, it will default to the Inference API's [default url](https://github.com/happyface/llm-ls/blob/9826969265990202e3b399955364cc090df389f4/crates/custom-types/src/llm_ls.rs#L8)

 When `api_token` is set, it will be passed as a header: `Authorization: Bearer <api_token>`.